asoftbird/tilestitcher/README.md

 Grid can be any size you want, I've only tested with square configurations but I'm pretty sure rectangular grids also work.

-If there are less images than grid tiles, the script randomly selects images from the input set to pad the grid to the set size.
+If there are less images than grid tiles, the script repeats images from the input set to pad the grid to the set size.
+When padding is used, the script shows how often each tile is used.

 ## Usage
 Run the script in commandline using python, ie.
 `python tilestitcher.py -i input/ -o output/output.png -x 5 -y 5 -v`.